braidn/blrrrg/posts/2018-09-13-brainstorming-new-posts.md

       Their processors don't have to be thermally controlled or survive the vibration of a daily commute.
       They are meant to be [hounded][hnd] relentlessly!
-1. '*Steps to Stay Remotely Healthy*'
+1. 'Steps to Stay Remotely Healthy'
-  * Programming isn't widely known to be the most healthy profession.
+  Programming isn't widely known to be the most healthy profession.
       Double this with being at home all day in a remote work environment and you have a recipe for a health disaster.
       After surviving this world for nearly 8 years now, there is a wide range of topics that span mental and physical health.
-1. '*Cultivating A Long Running Personal Wiki*'
+1. 'Cultivating A Long Running Personal Wiki'
-  * I may not be [Ward Cunninham][wcun] but,
+  I may not be [Ward Cunninham][wcun] but,
       I have had a wiki that's been around in some form for many years.
       There is a world of topics here.
       Perhaps other people don't know how or where to start,